imr-framework/pypulseq/README.md

 ## 1. General Information

+This branch modifies the .seq creation, format and compression modes to deliver a more compatible file structure to vendor spectrometers relying on a base module framework

 Pulse sequence design is a significant component of MRI research.
 However, multi-vendor studies require researchers to be acquainted with each hardware platform's programming environment.